NaoiseOL/FPGAProject/index.md

 categories: demo
 ---

-The aim of this project is to adapt a FPGA VGA Driver to display a graphic onto a 640x480 display.
+The aim of this project is to adapt a FPGA VGA(Video Graphics Array) Driver to display a graphic onto a 640x480 display.
 This will all be done through Verilog and demonstarted on the Basys3 development boards.

 ## **Template VGA Design**